 When the door closed, I looked to Maron with a raised brow.
 “Who is that?”

-“Katrana Prestor,” he replied flatly.
+“Katrana Belfest,” he replied flatly.
 “She works in the royal court.
 She’s climbing the ranks from what I hear.
 She may end up being a royal advisor someday.”

 “What was she here about?”
 I asked, trying to sound casual.

-“You heard the whole thing,” Maron replied.
-“I heard the front door when you came in and the puddle at your feet means you’ve been standing in that spot for ages.”
+“You already know,” Maron replied.
+“I heard the front door when you came in, and the puddle at your feet means you’ve been standing in that spot for ages.”

 I sighed.
-“Are you going to Grand Hamlet then?”
+“Are you going to Grandview then?”

 “Not much of a choice,” Maron replied.